WHEN IT’S TIME TO SAY GOODBYE...

 IN-HOME EUTHANASIA +

-Dr. Meyer will guide your pet’s final goodbye in a caring and unhurried way.
+Dr. Meyer or Dr. Bolch will guide your pet’s final goodbye in a caring and unhurried way.
 Afterward, she will take your pet with her.
-Your pet will be cremated privately and the ashes will be returned to you in a cedar or rosewood box.
-A framed, clay pawprint included, if desired.
+Your pet will be cremated privately and the ashes will be returned in your choice of a cedar or rosewood box.
+A framed, clay paw print is available at additional cost ($55).

 IN-HOME EUTHANASIA +

-Dr. Meyer will guide your dog's final goodbye in a caring and unhurried way.
+Dr. Meyer or Dr. Bolch will guide your dog's final goodbye in a caring and unhurried way.
 Afterward, she will take your dog with her.
-Your dog will be cremated privately and the ashes will be returned to you in a cedar or rosewood box.
-A framed, clay pawprint is included, if desired.
+Your dog will be cremated privately and the ashes will be returned in your choice of a cedar or rosewood box.
+A framed, clay paw print is available at additional cost ($55).

 IN-HOME EUTHANASIA + COMMUNAL CREMATION